Autumn 2024 Updates

 • How might anger feature in the lives of characters?

-• How might they have experienced rejection?
+• How might they have been pushed away or rejected?

 • What might they be running away from?